Karl Procaccini

 Karl Procaccini (born February 1, 1983) is an associate justice of the Minnesota Supreme Court.
-After a legal career that included private practice, public service, and teaching law, he was appointed by Governor Tim Walz in 2023, and he was elected to a full six-year term in 2024.
+After a legal career that included private practice, public service, and teaching law, he was appointed to the Court by Governor Tim Walz in 2023 and elected to a full six-year term in 2024.

 Education

 Procaccini grew up in Mystic, Connecticut, where he attended public schools and graduated from Robert E. Fitch Senior High School.
 He received a Bachelor of Arts, magna cum laude, from Harvard College, a Master of Laws in international and comparative law from The American University in Cairo, and a Juris Doctor, magna cum laude, from Harvard Law School in 2010, where he was an editor of the Harvard Human Rights Journal.

 Career

 Procaccini began his legal career as a clerk for Judge Diana E. Murphy of the United States Court of Appeals for the Eighth Circuit and Chief Judge Michael J. Davis of the United States District Court for the District of Minnesota.
 He was later a partner at Greene Espel PLLP, where he represented clients in complex business and commercial disputes, in both litigation and arbitration.
 He also advised clients on sensitive internal investigations and global compliance matters.
 While in private practice, Procaccini devoted significant time to pro bono representation, providing free legal services, and was repeatedly recognized by the Minnesota State Bar Association for his pro bono work.
 Before his appointment to the bench, Procaccini was a law professor at the University of St. Thomas School of Law and at the former William Mitchell College of Law.
 He also served as general counsel in the governor's office.
 As a result of his public service, he was named a 2020 Minnesota Attorney of the Year.
 He also received the 2021 Public Attorney Award of Excellence from the Public Law Section of the Minnesota State Bar Association.